Adopted by the Board of the Foundation on 4 June 2020.

 The Foundation is led by a Board.
 Under the Statutes, the Foundation’s entire capital, which from the beginning amounted to SEK 1,270 million, cannot be depleted.
 The assets must also be managed safely, in such a way as to limit the risks and make use of the scope for a good return.

-The Board has appointed an investment delegation and a research delegation.
-On the Board’s behalf, the investment delegation is responsible for the asset management and reports to the Board.
+The Board has appointed an investment committee and a research committee.
+On the Board’s behalf, the investment committee is responsible for the asset management and reports to the Board.

 This investment policy was adopted by the Board on 13 December 2016 and is revised annually.
 If a need arises, the Board can make day-to-day decisions on changes to the investment policy.